chetansaiakash/Pics-Share/README.md

 # Pics-Share
-This is an app where users can share places(with images & location) with other users
+This is an app where users can share places(with images & location) with other users developed using MERN stack